awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_Ruby.container.md

 You can use a [configuration file](ebextensions.md) to set configuration options and perform other instance configuration tasks during deployments\.
 Configuration options can be defined by the Elastic Beanstalk service or the platform that you use and are organized into *namespaces*\.

+You can use the `aws:elasticbeanstalk:environment:proxy:staticfiles` namespace to configure the environment proxy to serve static files\.
+You define mappings of virtual paths to application directories\.

-The Ruby platform doesn't define any additional namespaces\.
+The Ruby platform doesn't define any platform\-specific namespaces\.
 Instead, it defines environment properties for common Rails and Rack options\.

-The following configuration file sets each of the platform defined environment properties, and sets an additional environment property named `LOGGING`\.
+The following configuration file specifies a static files option that maps a directory named `staticimages` to the path `/images`, sets each of the platform defined environment properties, and sets an additional environment property named `LOGGING`\.

 **Example \.ebextensions/ruby\-settings\.config**

 ```
 option_settings:
+  aws:elasticbeanstalk:environment:proxy:staticfiles:
+    /images: staticimages
   aws:elasticbeanstalk:application:environment:
     BUNDLE_WITHOUT: test
     BUNDLER_DEPLOYMENT_MODE: true
     RACK_ENV: development